aixiuxiuxiu/blog/_posts/2024-10-6-longcontext.md

 ## Why long context is so hard?

 Long contexts present several challenges for large language models (LLMs), as most current models have limited context length.
 For instance, BERT-based models typically have a context length of 512 tokens—if a sequence exceeds 512 tokens, only part of it is encoded.
 In contrast, standard GPT-3 models handle around 2,048 tokens, while GPT-4 offers two variants: one with 8,192 tokens and another with an extended window of 32,768 tokens (32K tokens).
-However, many applications involving LLMs require handling documents that far exceed these limits.
+However, many tasks involving LLMs require handling documents that far exceed these limits.
 For example, building a retrieval-augmented generation (RAG) system requires integrating internal knowledge bases, which often involves encoding multi-page documents.
 Likewise, chat applications may need to include background context (e.g., previous conversations) spanning several pages.

 In addressing this challenge, two main research directions have emerged.
 The first is to develop models with longer context lengths, as illustrated by the table showing the evolution of context length across different models.
 However, this is challenging because most LLMs, such as GPT and BERT, are based on the transformer architecture, which uses a self-attention mechanism.
 This mechanism compares each token in the input sequence with every other token, leading to quadratic complexity in both memory usage and computational cost.